 Resources for More Information

-Understanding an organization’s carbon footprint enables the organization to track its emissions and monitor its environmental impact.
-Gaining a solid grasp of this information will allow an organization to identify key areas where emissions can be cut and money can be saved.
-Conducting a carbon footprint calculation is an inexpensive and simple to complete way to simultaneously benefit the organization and the environment.
+Understanding an organization’s carbon footprint allows the organization to pinpoint and change the sources of its greenhouse gas emissions.
+Conducting a carbon footprint calculation is an inexpensive and simple to simultaneously benefit the organization and the environment.

 “Help and FAQs for the online Carbon Calculators,” Carbon Footprint LTD, http://www.carbonfootprint.com/calculatorfaqs.html, accessed 22 July 2013.